How to Organize Image Licenses, Permissions, and Source Notes

 Ask future-facing questions

-When you add an image, ask:
+When adding an image, ask:

-• Will this image be reused in a different format?
+- Will this image be reused in a different format?

-• Is the license valid for print, web, email, or social media?
+- Is the license valid for print, web, email, or social media?

-• Does the permission expire?
+- Does the permission expire?

-• Can the image be cropped or modified later?
+- Can the image be cropped or modified later?

-• Is attribution required in a specific location?
+- Is attribution required in a specific location?

-• Is a replacement likely if the rights change?
+- Is a replacement likely if the rights change?

 Add review dates

-• a license has an end date
+- A license has an end date

-• a project will be updated annually
+- A project will be updated annually

-• the image is likely to be reused in a new edition
+- The image is likely to be reused in a new edition

-• the source is unclear or incomplete
+- The source is unclear or incomplete

-• the work may move to another platform
+- The work may move to another platform

 Common mistakes to avoid